 Objective Antiviral treatments could benefit chronic hepatitis B (CHB) patients with the regression or improvement of liver fibrosis.
-However, the dynamic changes of liver fibrosis degree have not been clarified in patients unsatisfying the criteria of initiating antiviral treatment.
-The current study was to observe the long-term variation of liver stiffness measurement (LSM), virological and biochemical response on these patients without standard antiviral therapy.Methods A total of 220 patients who were diagnosed with chronic HBV infection, and did not reach the standard of antiviral therapy and completed follow-up date of more than 2 years in the First Affiliated Hospital of Xi’an Jiaotong University from 2012 to 2018 were enrolled retrospectively.
+However, the degree of dynamic change of liver fibrosis for patients who had not received antiviral treatment remained to be studied.
+The current study aimed to observe the long-term variation of liver stiffness measurement (LSM), virological and biochemical response on patients without standard antiviral therapy.Methods A total of 220 patients who were diagnosed with chronic HBV infection, who had not reached the standard of antiviral therapy, and completed a follow-up date of over 2 years in the First Affiliated Hospital of Xi’an Jiaotong University from 2012 to 2018 were retrospectively enrolled.
 According to the changes of LSM in baseline and follow-up period, the patients were divided into regression group, non-progressive group, and progressive group.
 The virological and biochemical characteristics of each group were analyzed.Results Among the 220 patients, 153 patients (69.5%) had no progress in LSM degree.
-Alanine aminotransferase (ALT), HBV DNA, and HBsAg in a few patients increased or slightly decreased, while the vast majority remained in a relative stable state.
+Alanine aminotransferase (ALT), HBV DNA, and HBsAg in a few patients increased or slightly decreased, while the vast majority remained in a relatively stable state.
 89.5% (137/153) of the non-progressive patients were in grade F0.
-In addition, 58 patients showed spontaneous improvement with the decreasing rate of 0.460 kPa per year.
+In addition, 58 patients showed spontaneous improvement with a decreasing rate of 0.460 kPa per year.
 Patients with ALT of 1-2 ULN had a statistically significant decrease in LSM improvement compared to patients with normal ALT.
 82.8% of the LSM-improving patients showed baseline LSM of F1-F3.
 Only 9 patients showed LSM deterioration, however, which could not be explained by virus replication or necroinflammatory activity.
-Conclusions For patients unsatisfying standard antiviral therapy, most patients with baseline LSM of F0 grade don’t progress, and patients with baseline LSM of F1-F3 show a decrease during follow-up, LSM progression occurs in 4.1% of patients.
+Conclusions For patients unsatisfying standard antiviral therapy, most patients with baseline LSM of F0 grade fail to progress, and patients with baseline LSM of F1-F3 show a decrease during follow-up, LSM progression occurs in 4.1% of patients.